syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

     ![Login wizard install/uninstall](images/Step-by-Step-Installation_img9.png)

-	I> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).
+	> I> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

 9. The download, installation, and uninstallation progresses will be shown.

     ![Download and Installation progress install/uninstall](images/Step-by-Step-Installation_img17.png)

 10. When the installation is finished, the **Summary** wizard will appear.
 Here you can see the list of products that have been successfully and unsuccessfully installed/uninstalled.
-To close the Summary wizard, click Finish.
+To close the **Summary** wizard, click **Finish**.

     ![Summary install/uninstall](images/Step-by-Step-Installation_img18.png)